They Come from Miles Around for His Sports Art

 By Alice G. Oropeza (& staff) – August 2021

-How far would you travel for a piece of art?
-Well, if you are a fan of sports art, a fan of the KC Chiefs, a fan of the KC Royals, or a social media follower of Kansas City artist and designer Anthony “AO” Oropeza then you might travel across a few states for one of his “AO Originals.”
+How far would you travel for a piece of sports art?
+Well, if you are a fan of sports painting, a fan of the KC Chiefs, a fan of the KC Royals, or a social media follower of Kansas City artist and designer Anthony “AO” Oropeza, then you might travel across a few states for one of his “AO Originals.”

 It is difficult to believe that only about eight years ago no one was purchasing, let alone traveling multiple miles, for AO’s work.
-Now, with a nice (“small”- per AO) social media presence, and a few in-person appearances (live painting fundraising events, comic cons, and his own annual art shows), AO is starting to build clients all over the country and for him it is a true blessing that some are traveling hundreds of miles to obtain his work.
+Now, with a nice (“small”- per AO) social media presence, and a few in-person appearances (live painting fundraising events, comic cons, and his own annual art shows), AO is starting to build clients all over the country.
+For him it is a true blessing that some are traveling hundreds of miles to obtain his work.

-In 2020, one of AO’s clients, we will call “Larry” (since we could not get in touch with the client for him to approve us to use his name for the article), is from Sioux City, Iowa.
-Larry made the drive, some 300 miles to the Kansas City area (actually Overland Park, Kansas where the AOART5 Studio is currently located).
-Larry made the trek not only to pick up his newly commissioned 3’x4′ AO Original of Travis Kelce, and not only to visit the small but wonderfully populated studio walls of AO’s sports paintings, but to meet the artist AO himself.
+In 2020, one of AO’s clients that we will call “Larry” (we could not get in touch with him to approve us to use his name for the article) is from Sioux City, Iowa.
+Larry made the 300-mile drive to the Kansas City area (actually Overland Park, Kansas where the AOART5 Studio is currently located).
+He made the trek not only to pick up his newly commissioned 3’x4′ AO Original of Travis Kelce, and not only to visit the small but wonderfully populated studio walls of AO’s sports paintings, but to meet the artist AO himself.

-In my interview with the KC artist, AO reveals that Larry had emailed him with a specific image of Kelce and explained how much he loved Kelce and his [AO’s] work, and that he had wanted an AO Original for sometime because he had been following his work on social media and was waiting for the perfect image before he approached with a project request.
+In my interview with the KC artist, AO reveals that Larry had emailed him with a specific image of Kelce.
+In it he explained how much he loved Kelce and his [AO’s] work and that he had wanted an AO Original for some time because he had been following his work on social media and was waiting for the perfect image before he approached with a project request.
 And when he found it [the image], Larry contacted and asked AO if he would create an AO Original for him and his home.
 AO of course was honored and accepted the project.

 Like many of AO’s pieces of work, Kelce’s pose is full of energy and excitement, with a great capture of him flexing his arms in a downward motion celebrating another great game moment.
 AO then had the opportunity and challenge of matching the vibrancy of the main subject (Kelce) with an equally exciting background design.
 To AO, the background design is just as important as the foreground.

 AO describes his painting process as fun but more work than people think.
-He also said in addition to that, “the creative freedom is exciting and shows the confidence they [the clients] have in his work.”
-One of his favorite things about this piece (as with everyone of his paintings) “is being able to see the idea in my head, put it down on paper (with a few sketches) and then see the painting take form (on canvas/wood) throughout the multiple weeks of me painting that thing.”
+In addition to that, he said, “The creative freedom is exciting and shows the confidence they [the clients] have in his work.”
+One of his favorite things about this piece (as with every one of his paintings) “is being able to see the idea in my head, put it down on paper (with a few sketches) and then see the painting take form (on canvas/wood) throughout the multiple weeks of me painting that thing.”

 AO working in his AOART5 Studio located in Downtown Overland Park, KS